-If you are planning an RV road trip to central New York, Buttermilk Falls State Park is a must-visit!
-Located in the Finger Lakes Region, just south of Cayuga Lake, this gorgeous state park will dazzle you with mystifying waterfalls, majestic wetlands, and enchanting woodlands.
-The park is named after its most popular attraction, the 165-foot tall Buttermilk Falls, which is just one of ten waterfalls within the park.
-Each cascading waterfall is just breathtaking, making this state park a haven for photographers.
+If you are planning an RV road trip to central New York, Buttermilk Falls State Park is a must-see destination!
+This state park is located in the Finger Lakes region, less than five miles south of the college town of Ithica, NY.
+This gorgeous state park will dazzle you with mystifying waterfalls, majestic wetlands, and enchanting woodlands.
+The park is named after its most popular attraction, the 165-foot tall Buttermilk Falls, the waters of which flow into the well known Cayuga Lake, just to the north of Ithica.
+Buttermilk Falls is just one of ten cascading waterfalls situated within the park, each of which is breathtaking.

 There are plenty of activities to get you out of the RV and into the great outdoors.
-Buttermilk Falls State Park features miles of scenic hiking trails, plus opportunities to swim in a natural pool during the summer.
-Anglers enjoy the chance to catch bass and trout in these beautiful waters as well.
-You don't have to do it all in one day either since Buttermilk Falls State Park offers a well-maintained campground for smaller RVs, trailers, and tents that is pet- and family-friendly.
+Buttermilk Falls State Park features miles of scenic hiking trails, as well as the opportunity to take a refreshing swim in a natural pool during the summer months.
+Anglers enjoy snagging bass and trout in these beautiful waters as well.
+You don't have to do it all in one day either since Buttermilk Falls State Park offers a well-maintained campground for smaller RVs, trailers, and tents that is pet and family-friendly.
 So whether you want to enjoy a peaceful summer picnic or explore the beautiful falls, Buttermilk Falls State Park is a perfect RV destination in NY.

 RV Rentals in Buttermilk Falls State Park

 Falls State Park is located just outside of Ithaca, New York.
 NY-13 leads straight to the park, making travel to the park easy enough for even larger vehicles or those towing trailers.
 Although it is simple enough to get trailers and big rigs to the camping grounds, only smaller vehicles, up to 20 feet, have enough space to park at the campsites themselves.